kelvins/awesome-mlops/README.md

 * [Hermione](https://github.com/a3data/hermione) - Help Data Scientists on setting up more organized codes, in a quicker and simpler way.
 * [Koalas](https://github.com/databricks/koalas) - Pandas API on Apache Spark.
 Makes data scientists more productive when interacting with big data.
 * [Ludwig](https://github.com/uber/ludwig) - Allows users to train and test deep learning models without the need to write code.
+* [MLNotify](https://github.com/aporia-ai/mlnotify) - No need to keep checking your training, just one import line and you'll know the second it's done.
 * [PyCaret](https://pycaret.org/) - Open source, low-code machine learning library in Python.
 * [Sagify](https://github.com/Kenza-AI/sagify) - A CLI utility to train and deploy ML/DL models on AWS SageMaker.
 * [TrainGenerator](https://github.com/jrieke/traingenerator) - A web app to generate template code for machine learning.